Associate | Established: 2015 | Associate since 2020

 Status of Fulfillment by SMO

-Under the MAC Law, the Myanmar Accountancy Council (MAC) is responsible for establishing a quality assurance (QA) review system in Myanmar.
-Per Notification No. 9/2018, an Audit Monitoring Committee (AMC), operating under the oversight of the MAC, was established to monitor the work of auditors; however, as of December 2020, a QA system in Myanmar has not been established due to resource constraints.
+Under the Myanmar Accountancy Council (MAC) Law, the MAC is responsible for establishing a quality assurance (QA) review system in Myanmar.
+Pursuant to Notification No. 9/2018, an Audit Monitoring Committee (AMC) was established under the oversight of the MAC to monitor the work of auditors.
+However, a jurisdiction-wide QA review system has not yet been operationalized due to resource constraints.

 Current Status: Execute

-The Myanmar Accountancy Council Law stipulates initial professional development (IPD) and continuing professional development (CPD) requirements in Myanmar and provides both the Myanmar Accountancy Council (MAC) and Myanmar Institute of Certified Public Accountants (MICPA), with the mandate to implement these requirements.
+The Myanmar Accountancy Council (MAC) Law stipulates initial professional development (IPD) and continuing professional development (CPD) requirements in Myanmar and provides both the MAC and the Myanmar Institute of Certified Public Accountants (MICPA) with the mandate to implement these requirements.

-MICPA reports that an assessment against the IES was taken in 2017, which led to its conclusion that some of the IPD and CPD requirements do partially align with the IES.
-However, the institute recognizes that a more formal and thorough gap analysis needs to be undertaken and MICPA is seeking assistance from various stakeholders to undertake this analysis.
-MICPA reports that it is currently undertaking its own best endeavors to ensure that the existing CPA syllabus in Myanmar is aligned with the IES requirements.
+MICPA reports that an assessment against the International Education Standards (IES) was undertaken in 2017, which concluded that certain IPD and CPD requirements partially align with the IES.
+MICPA has recognized the need for a more formal and comprehensive gap analysis and is seeking support from relevant stakeholders to undertake this work.

 Current Status: Execute

-MICPA participates in the national standard-setting process in collaboration with the MAC.
-MICPA indicates that avenues of funding are currently being explored to eventually translate the effective auditing standards into the local language.
+MICPA also participates in the national standard-setting process in collaboration with the MAC and continues to explore avenues for translating the applicable auditing standards into the local language.

 Current Status: Sustain